 Hanging a row of pictures straight seems like an easy enough thing to do, but if you’ve ever tried you know it’s easier said than done.
 New homeowners will have lots of opportunities to use this handy tool that really puts things in their place.
 The Hang-o-matic marks the exact spot on the wall that the nail needs to go and includes a tape measure and built-in level.

 Sure, we lived for hundreds of thousands of years without electricity, but that’s not the point.
 The next time they’re in the middle of baking a casserole and a squirrel falls in the wires at the power plant, don’t make them resort to eating lettuce and raw cookie dough for dinner.
 Every house needs one of these.

 Any new homeowner will have a lot of empty walls to fill.
-You could buy them a print, if you’re sure about their tastes, but why not buy them 20,000 works of art instead?
+You could buy them a print, if you’re sure about their tastes, but why not buy them tens of thousands of works of art instead?
 This digital art museum can match any decor and can even display uploaded original art or photos.